 The WebSockets protocol, defined in RFC 6455, provides a full-duplex communication channel between a client and a server.
 The channel is initiated from an HTTP(S) request with an "upgrade" header.

 - Real time event updates, such as social media feeds, sports scores, news, or stock market prices

 - User notifications, such as software or content updates

 - Collaborative editing tools

 WebSockets are always available to your application without any additional setup.
 Once a WebSockets connection is established, it will time out after one hour.

 First, follow the instructions in "Hello, World!" for Python on App Engine to set up your environment and project, and to understand how App Engine Python apps are structured.

 Copy the sample apps to your local machine, and navigate to the

-git clone https://github.com/GoogleCloudPlatform/ruby-docs-samples cd ruby-docs-samples/appengine/websockets/
+git clone https://github.com/GoogleCloudPlatform/python-docs-samples cd python-docs-samples/appengine/flexible/websockets/

 Run the sample locally